Jersey (EP): Full album cancellation and EP

 However, on October 15, Thorne announced that her full-length debut album would be scrapped in favor of an EP instead and the eleven recorded songs were archived.
 The following week, Thorne announced the official track list along with a preview of "Paperweight".
 The EP was released on November 17, with no single released and soon after, Thorne announced her departure from Hollywood Records.

 Only in April 2015, Thorne opened up for J-14 about the real reason her album never released: the album didn't sound like imagined and she wasn't happy with the "auto-tuned bad music", so Thorne realized she wouldn't be a great singer and decided to cancel the project.

 Promotion

 No single was released, only the remix version of "Call It Whatever" was included in Jersey.
 Thorne promoted the EP for a one time, in the event Shall We Dance on Ice, in Bloomington, Illinois, on December 16, 2014, when she performed "Jersey".

 Track listing

-On October 28, Thorne posted a picture on her Facebook page from what is possibly behind the scenes of her album cover photoshoot which included the official track list for the EP.
+On October 28, Thorne posted a picture on her Facebook page from what is likely the behind the scenes of her EP/original album cover photoshoot which included the official track list for the EP.
 Credits taken from Qobuz, except for the title track, taken from APRA AMCOS.

+Original track listing

+In June 2014, Hollywood Records published an album listing for the original edition of Jersey, entitled Call It Whatever.